-Undergraduate Students

-Specifically designed for undergraduate students in the field of religious studies who wish to broaden their academic experience by presenting their research at a formal conference, this Section solicits proposals for papers by undergraduate students on any topic concerning religion.
+Undergraduate Students Specifically designed for undergraduate students in the field of religious studies who wish to broaden their academic experience by presenting their research at a formal conference, this Section solicits proposals for papers by undergraduate students on any topic concerning religion.
+We are currently seeking a Chair of this Section.

-Women and Religion

-Solicits proposals for papers and panels that explore the many ways that women imagine and construct religious identities, experience religion in their everyday lives, and interpret symbols, myths, and rituals.
+Women and Religion Solicits proposals for papers and panels that explore the many ways that women imagine and construct religious identities, experience religion in their everyday lives, and interpret symbols, myths, and rituals.
 Other topics, including questions of methodology, in the study of women and religion are also welcome.
+We are currently seeking a Chair of this Section.

 Paper Competitions

 There are three paper competitions at this year's Regional Meeting:

 - Undergraduate paper competition

 - Graduate paper competition

 - Marion McFarland Taylor Award for Best Research Paper in the Area of Religion, Ecology, and Sustainability

 Keynote Address

-This year's keynote address will be delivered by Flora Keshgegian, Church Divinity School of the Pacific.
+This year's keynote address will be delivered by Flora Keshgegian, Church Divinity School of

+the Pacific.